alfredkam/Boilerplates/Messy/README.md

 Boilerplate - Messy
 =========
 This boilerplate has no architect to govern its style.
-It is mainly a quick template with the essential frontend tools to work on some quick scripting prototype.
+It is mainly a quick template with the essential frontend tools to work on quick scripting / html prototype.